andreskimlee/FinClinic/README.md

  Extend refers to the class inheritance within APEX.
 Since Apex follows the principle of OOP, extend allows one class to inherit the class methods of a another class.
 Implementation refers to the usage of Interfaces in Apex where a class can utilize a method depending on your application.
 However, to utilize interfaces, another class must implement it by providing a body for all of the methods contained in the interface.

 ## Problem: Take a list of integers and find the common digit?
-## Create a file using any language(javascript preferred but not required) and name it challenge-3.
-## Array of number [11232, 1712, 2311]
-## common digits = [1, 1, 2] (if a digit occurs x times in all numbers, you need to include that digit x times in your answer)
+Create a file using any language(javascript preferred but not required) and name it challenge-3.Array of number [11232, 1712, 2311] common digits = [1, 1, 2] (if a digit occurs x times in all numbers, you need to include that digit x times in your answer)

+See file, challenge-3.js

 Build a simple Mortgage calculator using Lightning components Before getting started please create a  trailhead account.